qlonik/musical-parakeet/README.md

 The benefits of a public repository include:

 - Debugging or asking for help, you can provide a link to a resource you are having issues with.
-- Adding a topic to your repository of `k8s-at-home` to be included in the [k8s-at-home-search](https://nanne.dev/k8s-at-home-search/).
+- Adding a topic to your repository of `kubesearch` to be included in the [Kubesearch](https://kubesearch.dev) results.
 This search helps people discover different configurations of Helm charts across others Flux based repositories.

 <details>
   <summary>Expand to read guide on adding Flux SSH authentication</summary>